If you’re looking for US travel ideas to explore the diverse landscape of the US, take a look at this list of best summer hiking trails.

 OREGON: Hiking Trails at Smith Rock State Park

 As one of Oregon’s 7 Wonders, Smith Rock State Park deserves a visit for anyone traveling Central Oregon in search of hikes with incredible scenery.
 The park is located in Terrebonne, Oregon, however, you won’t find much in this small rural town.

-Your best option for a basecamp will be in Bend, which is one of Oregon’s adventure hubs and offers plenty of outdoor activities from hiking, biking, to stand up paddleboarding.
+Your best option for a basecamp will be in Bend, which is one of Oregon’s adventure hubs.
+You’ll find plenty of outdoor activities near Bend from hiking, biking, to stand up paddleboarding.

 Smith Rock State Park offers 650 acres of protected land to explore by foot, bike or horse.
 The park is world-famous for its rock climbing, but blazing the trails lets you view the park in all of its marvels —from high to low.
-Summer is the perfect time to hit the trails, although during the hottest months it’s most comfortable to start early morning to avoid the heat of the day.
+It’s a terrific place to visit in Oregon in summer to hit the trails, although during the hottest months it’s most comfortable to start early morning to avoid the heat of the day.